John Mobley: Biography

-Mobley suffered a bruised spinal column during the 2003 season after he collided with his teammate Kelly Herndon in a game against the Baltimore Ravens, and the injury was severe enough that the Broncos cut him before the 2004 season in order to allow him time for recovery.
+Mobley suffered a bruised spinal column during the 2003 season after colliding with his teammate Kelly Herndon in a game against the Baltimore Ravens.
+The injury was severe enough that the Broncos cut him before the 2004 season in order to allow him time for recovery.
 He later re-signed with the Broncos and retired because of the injury.

 Mobley served seven days in prison for a DUI conviction in 2004 after being pulled over and arrested on December 28, 2002.
 He was found guilty by a jury in April 2004 and was sentenced to 365 days behind bars, but the judge in the case later reduced it to seven days.

 In Super Bowl XXXII, Mobley deflected a Brett Favre pass on 4th and 6 from the 31-yard-line with just over 30 seconds left in the game.
-The deflection sealed a 31-24 victory for the Broncos and ended the NFC's run of 13 straight wins over the AFC in Super Bowl competition.
+The deflection sealed a 31–24 victory for the Broncos and ended the NFC's run of 13 straight wins over the AFC in Super Bowl competition.
+In the 1998 AFC Championship game, Mobley recovered a Keith Byars fumble on the Broncos 18-yard-line in the second quarter to stop a scoring drive.

 During his career, Mobley played in 105 career games, starting 102 of them, including two Super Bowls, during which he made 608 career tackles, 10.5 quarterback sacks, and five interceptions for 45 yards and a touchdown.